Kumayl ibn Ziyad: Secrets of the World

 Eager to increase his understanding of this world, Kumayl ibn Ziyad loved to learn from his teacher, Imam Ali.
-Kuymal narrates:
+Kumayl narrates:

 There are times Ali ibn Abi Talib can see that you are going through difficulties.
 Those are the times when he takes you by the hand and reveals to you the secrets of this world.
 There are nights which I spent with Ali ibn Abi Talib where he increased my yaqeen (certainty) in Allah.

 For example, the following discourse in which Imam Ali takes Kumayl to a graveyard outside Kufa:

 O Kumayl ibn Ziyad, truly these hearts are vessels and the best of them are those which hold the most.
 So retain from me that which I say to you.
 People are divided into three types: a lordly knower (alim rabbani); one who seeks knowledge (muta'allim) for the sake of deliverance; and the common folk (hamaj ra'a) following just anyone, swaying with every current, not desiring to be illumined by the light of knowledge, nor seeking refuge from any strong support.

 O Kumayl, knowledge is better than wealth, for knowledge guards you, while you must guard wealth; and wealth diminishes as it is spent, while knowledge increases as it is disbursed; and the results of wealth disappears with the disappearance of wealth.

 O Kumayl ibn Ziyad, the wise apprehension of knowledge (ma'rifat al-'ilm) is a religion by which Allah is worshipped.
 Through it, man acquires obedience in his life and a good name after his death.
 And knowledge is a judge, while wealth is judged.

 O Kumayl ibn Ziyad, those who hoard wealth perish even while they live, but the knowers endure for as long as time subsists; their (material) forms are absent, but their (spiritual) images in the hearts are present.
 Ah, what abundant knowledge is here (pointing to the chest); would that I could find one to bear it.
 Yes, I found one who was quick to understand, but he could not be trusted with it, exploiting the tools of religion for the sake of worldly gain, empowering himself with the grace of Allah against his slaves, and with his proofs against his friends.
 Then there was one who was obedient to the bearers of truth, but lacking heartfelt insight; at the first appearance of obscurity; doubt was kindled in his heart.
 So alas, neither this one nor that!
 Nor one who is greedy for pleasure, submissive to passion, nor one obsessed with acquisition and accumulation-neither of them is a guardian of religion in any respect.
 They resemble mothering so much as grazing cattle!
 Thus does knowledge die with death of its bearers.